Posted on May 13th, 2021 by Zane Cagle

 - Keep a telephone outside close to the pool area, so you will not be tempted to leave the pool area for even a few seconds to answer the phone.

-- Keep chairs and tables far away from pool to keep children from accidentally falling in
+- Keep chairs and tables far away from the pool to keep children from accidentally falling in.

-- Keep toys away from pool area as children can easily fall in trying to access the toys
+- Keep toys away from the pool area as children can easily fall in trying to access the toys.

 - Keep rescue equipment beside the pool at all times